Published by Lookforzebras

 Regardless of the motive, format, length, how long it took you, how personal it is, and whether you consider yourself “a writer,” you should consider sharing it.
 One of the best ways to do this is by publishing it one of many outlets available for medical narratives and literary works.

 Literary journals focusing on medical topics are a great option for any healthcare professional wishing to publish a piece of creative writing.
-This type of journal is an especially fitting outlet if you have aspirations as a writer – either to publish more work, write a book, or get your name out there as an author.
+Moreover, this type of journal serves as an excellent outlet if you aspire to be a writer.
+Whether you’re looking to publish more work, write a book, or build your author brand, these journals offer valuable opportunities for growth.

 Here are 10 of the most well-known medical literary journals.

-The Examined Life Journal – A journal started by group of physicians (who were also writers) wishing to explore the confluence of art and medicine.
-It is published by the University of Iowa Carver College of Medicine.
+The Examined Life Journal – A journal founded by a group of physician-writers dedicated to exploring the intersection of art and medicine.
+The University of Iowa Carver College of Medicine publishes it.

-The Healing Muse – An annual journal of literary and visual art published by SUNY Upstate Medical University’s Center for Bioethics & Humanities.
+The Healing Muse – Medical Humanities Journal is an annual publication of literary and visual art by SUNY Upstate Medical University’s Center for Bioethics & Humanities.

 Hektoen International – A journal published by the Hektoen Institute of Medicine that features original work relating medicine to the humanities.

-Hospital Drive – The literary magazine of the UVA School of Medicine, including poems and essays on the themes of health, illness, and healing.
+Hospital Drive – The literary magazine of the UVA School of Medicine features poems and essays exploring themes of health, illness, and healing.

 Intima – A journal of narrative medicine that includes contributions relating to the theory and practice of medicine.
 Their Crossroads Blog is another option for authors.